JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 Understanding JavaScript Functions: No Input, No Output

 Let's start with the most basic type of JavaScript function — one that neither takes any input nor returns any output.
-Imagine you have two variables, a
+Imagine you have two variables, a and b, assigned values 100 and 200 respectively.
+We want to add these and display the result.
+Here's how to create such a function in JavaScript:

 let a = 100;